-Our Shore TPC-H kit (obtained from earlier work [1]) implements queries 1, 6, 12, and 14.
-We used a scaling factor of 1 (1 GB database) with data generated by the dbgen program [10].
-We used an 8 KB page size, a 64 MB buffer pool, and the default 8 pages per extent in Basic-Shore.
-The Lachesis-Shore implementation matches an extent size to the device characteristics, which, given the location of the volume on the Atlas 10K III disk, varied between 26 and 24 pages per extent (418 and 396 disk blocks).
-Figure 7 shows the normalized total run time for all four TPC-H queries implemented by the TPC-H kit.
+The Shore TPC-H kit derived from earlier work [1] implements queries 1, 6, 12, and 14.
+We used a scaling factor of 1 (1 GB database) with data generated by the dbgen program [8].
+We used an 8 KB page size, a 64 MB buffer pool, and the default 8 pages per extent in the Basic-Shore implementation.
+The Lachesis-Shore implementation matches an extent size to the device characteristics which, given the location of the volume on the Atlas 10k III disk, varied between 26 and 24 pages per extent (418 and 396 disk blocks).
+Figure 7 shows the normalized total run time for TPC-H queries 1, 6, 12, and 14.
 Lachesis improved run times between 6% and 15% in the No traffic scenario.